ibm-cloud-docs/BlockStorage/duplicate-volume.md

 ## Managing your duplicate volume
 {: #manageduplicatevol}

+All duplicate volumes can be accessed by a host for read and write operations as soon as the volume is provisioned.

+However, snapshots and replication of independent duplicate volumes aren't allowed until the data copy from the original to the duplicate is complete and the duplicate volume is fully independent.
+Depending on the size of the data, the separation process can take several hours.
+When it's complete, the duplicate can be managed and used as an independent volume.

 While data is being copied from the original volume to the **independent** duplicate, you can see that the status indicator on the details page shows the duplication is in progress.
 During this time, you can attach to a host, and read and write to the volume, but you can't create snapshot schedules or initiate a refresh.
 When the separation process is complete, the new volume is independent from the original, and can be managed with snapshots and replication as normal.
 After the conversion is complete, the independent volume can be manually refreshed by using a snapshot from the parent volume.

 **Dependent** duplicates do not go through the separation process and can be refreshed manually at any time.
 The refresh process can be initiated from the CLI, with the API and in the UI.
 Later, if you want to convert the dependent duplicate into an independent volume, you can initiate that process by using the UI, the CLI, or the API, too.

+The dependent duplicate volume locks the original snapshot so the snapshot cannot be deleted while the dependent duplicate exists.
+{: note}

 ## Updating data on the duplicate from the parent volume in the UI
 {: #refreshindependentvol_ui}